Skip to content

 Kenya

-For over two decades, Cordaid has been working closely with the Government of Kenya and local development partner organisations to address these challenges by creating sustainable agri-food systems and equitable access to humanitarian assistance, health care, education, and justice.
+For over two decades, Cordaid has been working closely with the government of Kenya and local development partner organisations to address these challenges by creating sustainable agri-food systems and equitable access to humanitarian assistance, health care, education, and justice.
 We also engage in inclusive peace and reconciliation processes.

 Cordaid strengthens the resilience of communities by engaging all stakeholders, especially those who are affected most by disasters.
 We put civil society organisations at the centre, by improving their capacity to engage in policy dialogue and by promoting an encouraging legal and financial environment.